ikemen-engine/Ikemen-GO/CONTRIBUTING.md

 If you find a bug, you can help us by [submitting an issue](#submit-issue) to our [GitHub Repository][github].
 Even better, you can [submit a Pull Request](#submit-pr) with a fix.

+A difference from M.U.G.E.N is not necessarily a bug.
+Some behavior may intentionally differ rather than reproduce M.U.G.E.N bugs or quirks.

 ## <a name="feature"></a> Missing a Feature?

 You can *request* a new feature by [starting a discussion](#discussions) about it in our GitHub Repository.